vegaprotocol/vega/design/event-bus.md

 # Even bus

-Node event stream - a general event sink, able to track all data and state changes.
+Node event stream - a general event sink, capable of tracking all data and state changes.

 ## Definitions

-### Signal / trigger
+### Event

-Action or a side-effect that triggered an event on the node.
+Action or a side-effect that triggered by trading-core in response to state change on the node.

-Examples:
+Events is represented as data / notification that is sent on to the bus.
+Any state changes to the core data (trader positions, mark price, collateral, ...) will produce an event.
+Some state changes will produce multiple events.

+#### Examples

 - The mark price changes (for whatever reason)
 - Traders with open positions get market to market